mynameisprithvi/spotify-retention-analysis/README.md

 ---

-## Continuous Integration (CI)
+## ML Pipeline, CI/CD

-This project includes an automated machine learning pipeline using GitHub Actions.
+This project includes a structured machine learning workflow for chart retention modeling.

 On every push to the main branch:
 - Dependencies are installed in a clean environment
-- Data ingestion and preprocessing are executed
+- Data ingestion and preprocessing steps are executed
 - The binary classification training pipeline (`run_training.py`) runs end-to-end
+- Model performance is evaluated
-- The trained model artifact is generated and stored
+- The trained retention model is saved

-This ensures the full ML workflow (ingestion → preprocessing → training → evaluation → artifact generation) is reproducible and environment-independent.
+This ensures the full workflow (ingestion → preprocessing → classification → evaluation → artifact generation) remains reproducible and environment-independent.

+In addition, each successful run automatically publishes a versioned retention classification model to GitHub Releases.
+This provides traceability of model iterations and enables automated delivery of updated model versions.